evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 10 minutes.
 ### Battery swap

 This model support battery swap.
 Battery swap means you can drive to a unique battery swap station and get the battery replaced with a new battery with 90% SOC.
-The battery swap takes 7 minutes.
+The battery swap takes 7 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain